 “And so, in general, yes, we like the direction that it is going.
 We still have some issue with some of the things, but as a general rule, we favored it,” said Jeffrey Starkweather of the “Pittsboro Matters” steering committee, a grassroots group advocating for citizen input during the design of the development.

 Starkweather, a retired attorney, sat in on the packed Pittsboro Board of Commissioners meeting Monday night to hear Town leaders review recommendations from The Lawrence Group, a St. Louis-based consultanting firm, regarding the development.

 Chatham Park is a more than 7,000 acre mixed-use project planned for the east side of Pittsboro, spearheaded by Preston Development, INC. It is designed to be completed in several phases and could bring development to the town in the form of medical facilities, parks, trails, and retail and residential options.

-It’s been projected this could increase the population of Pittsboro from 3,000 to 60,000.
-Voller said that though the population of Pittsboro would likely increase dramatically, it would happen slowly over a 30-40 year period
+It’s been projected that this could increase the population of Pittsboro from 3,000 to 60,000 over a 30-40 year period

 Commissioner Beth Turner said that if the planning process is “done right,” Chatham Park which has been in the works for year, could benefit Pittsboro in many ways.

 Following discussion, the Board approved the consultant’s recommendations and sent them on to the developer.